prantlf/grunt-html-dom-snapshot/README.md

 ### Instructions

-One of the [instructions] has to be present in every command.
-These properties are evaluated (and their effect is executed) in the order, in which they are listed below:
+One of the [instructions] has to be present in every command, otherwise its execution will fail.
+If you include a key in your command object, which is not recognised as an instruction or other known key (`file`, `options`), the execution will fail too.
+The following instructions are recognised (and their effect is executed) in the order, in which they are listed below:

 * [setViewport](INSTRUCTIONS.md#setviewport)
 * [url](INSTRUCTIONS.md#url)